Master and Commander: Plot

 Maturin, who has never been aboard a man-of-war, struggles to understand nautical customs, and the crew explain to him (and to the reader) naval terminology and the official practice whereby prize money can be awarded for captured enemy vessels.
 Maturin is treated by the crew as a landsman, though without offence.
 As a natural philosopher he relishes the opportunity to study rare birds and fish.

 His convoy duties complete, Aubrey is permitted by Admiral Lord Keith to cruise the Mediterranean independently, looking to capture French and Spanish merchant vessels, at which he is very successful, taking many prizes.
 Sophie meets and defeats the much larger and better-armed Cacafuego, a Spanish 32-gun xebec-frigate, though a number of the crew, including Dillon, die in the bloody action.
-A victory against such odds would normally bring official recognition, promotion, and significant prize money, but unfortunately for Aubrey his superior at Mahon is Captain Harte, with whose wife Aubrey has been having an affair.
-Harte ensures that Aubrey receives none of those things, though he cannot prevent Aubrey gaining a reputation within the Royal Navy as one of its great, young fighting captains.
+A victory against such odds would normally bring official recognition, promotion, and significant prize money, but Captain Harte, his superior at Mahon, has a grudge against Aubrey, who has been having an affair with his wife.
+While Harte ensures that Aubrey receives none of those things, he cannot prevent Aubrey gaining a reputation within the Royal Navy as one of its great, young fighting captains.

 On escort duty, Sophie is captured by a squadron of four large French warships, and the crew is taken prisoner.
 The French Captain Christy-Pallière is courteous; he feeds Aubrey well and tells him of his own cousins in Bath.
 During the crew's confinement, the French are attacked by a British squadron in what becomes the First Battle of Algeciras.
 Several days later the officers are paroled to Gibraltar from where they are able to witness from afar the second battle.
 Aubrey faces a court-martial for the loss of his ship and is acquitted.